 MUSIC - IN THE "RIGHT" TIME!

-Bruce, a composer-pianist-broker friend who is significant to my growing musical confidence and knowledge, recently asked why my music love came back to me so many years (63 to be precise) after finding it during high school piano lessons on my beloved and still-sweetly toned little 1953 Baldwin spinet piano?
-"Ms. Bellamy," my piano, is seen above, and below on video when in December, 2020 I was in the first throes by myself of memorizing and sloooowly learning "Traumerie" by Shumann (I had had no lesson on it) -- to this day one of my favorite Romantic era pieces of all time!
-Unintentionally on the video I rewarded my tentative efforts with a sip of coffee and some focused reflection after the final chords!
+Bruce, a composer-pianist-broker friend who is significant to my growing musical confidence and knowledge, recently asked why my music love came back to me so many years (58 to be precise) after finding it during high school piano lessons on my beloved and still-sweetly toned little 1955 Baldwin spinet piano?
+"Ms. Bellamy," my piano, is seen above, and below on video when in December, 2020 I was in the first throes by myself of memorizing and sloooowly learning "Traumerie" by Schumann (I had had no lesson on it) -- to this day one of my favorite Romantic era pieces of all time!
+Unintentionally on this rather agonizingly slow video I rewarded my tentative efforts with a sip of coffee and some focused reflection after the final chords!

 My growing love of and familiarity with music since May of 2019, especially piano music, is accompanied with glorious and delicious feelings earned, perhaps, if and when in much-different past endeavors, I was lucky enough from time to time to be a good and kind person to others?
 I hope so, because music in all its manifestations and meeting people like Bruce, Joe, and a few online artistic (especially fine artist Jordan) or musical friends, piano technicians, and teachers, feels like my reward for past diligent efforts exerted in other endeavors.